Seven8ight/Front-end-Projects/README.md

 URL for eighth project is https://roadmap.sh/projects/image-grid - Credit to Austin Hill's styles in helping me get through with this one
 URL for ninth project is https://roadmap.sh/projects/tooltip-ui URL for tenth project is https://roadmap.sh/projects/simple-tabs --> went abit crazy on this project to use typescript and tailwindcss
+URL for Eleventh project is https://roadmap.sh/projects/cookie-consent --> used Typescript, tailwindcss  for this one as well.
+Abit sketchy on the tailwind but it worked.